 (Note – here is a link for the artificial ponds created in Mumbai – click here )

-This year saw innovative idols made of chocolate, sugarcane, flowers etc. doing rounds on social media like WhatsApp and hopefully, such ideas will gain traction among households and groups looking to fulfil not just a religious obligation but also their moral duty.
+Of late, innovative idols like those made of chocolate, sugarcane, flowers etc. are doing rounds on social media like WhatsApp and hopefully such ideas will gain traction among households and groups looking to fulfill not just a religious obligation but also their moral duty.

 10 Popular Ganapati Pandals to visit in Mumbai (with addresses)